csc-training/summerschool/gpu/docs/07-multi-gpu.md

 # Summary

 - there are various options to write a multi-GPU program
-- use `hipSetDevice()` to select the device, and the subsequent HIP calls operate on that device
+- in HIP/OpenMP a device is set, and the subsequent calls operate on that device
+- in SYCL each device has a separate queue
 - often best to use one GPU per process, and let MPI handle data transfers between GPUs
 - GPU-aware MPI is required when passing device pointers to MPI